What is Bitcoin Cash (BCH)?

 TLDR

-Bitcoin Cash (BCH) is a peer-to-peer electronic cash system created from a Bitcoin hard fork, prioritizing fast, low-cost transactions for everyday use.
+Bitcoin Cash (BCH) is a peer-to-peer electronic cash system created from a Bitcoin hard fork, prioritizing fast, low-cost transactions for everyday use over being a pure store of value.

 Deep Dive